RFK Jr. says CDC will no longer recommend COVID vaccine for children and pregnant women

 Another way that removing the recommendation could narrow availability of the shots is through the liability protections that Administration for Strategic Preparedness and Response issued during the COVID-19 pandemic, expanding access to the shots for children in places like pharmacies.

-Spokespeople for CDC and ASPR did not immediately respond to requests for comment.
+Spokespeople for CDC, ASPR and CMS did not immediately respond to requests for comment.

+"That would esssentially close the door to pharmacists administering COVID-19 vaccines to children and pregnant women at pharmacies.
+And as we know, throughout the pandemic and over the last few years, the pharmacy has been the primary location where many have been receiving their vaccines," said Richard Dang, assistant professor of clinical pharmacy at the University of Southern California.

+Dang represents the American Pharmacists Association on the COVID-19 work group to CDC's vaccine advisers.
+He previously led the city COVID-19 vaccination program in Los Angeles.